ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 ### How to Install

+The easy way:
+Extract and write the \*.img file stored in the folder 'CHA-Lakka dual boot img' to eMMC or a SD card using balenaEtcher.

+The hard way:
 You'll find more detailled instructions with screenshots in the wiki, at https://cha-choko-mod.fandom.com/wiki/DUAL_BOOT_-_Installing_Lakka_in_the_CHA

 1. Use a suitable tool to expand the first partition of the CHA to fit the Lakka system files.
 Around 500 MB is more than enough but *LEAVE 1 MB UNALLOCATED at start of the disc*;